LDraw Primitives Reference

 Circular cylinder

-This suite of primitives are used to generate cylinder or part cylinders.
+This suite of primitives are used to generate cylinders or part cylinders with edges around the lower and upper surfaces.

 Currently available primitives :